Doist/twist-integration-examples/long_running_task_sample/python/readme.md

 ## Setup Flask to run as server

-Now, before your integration will work, you need to have that server up and running.
+Before your integration will work, you need to have a server up and running.

 We're using Flask in this example, but you can use any other setup you're more familiar with.